How to create the perfect V when painting foliage, using the fan brush

 Available to purchase here.

 Using paint with nothing added, the trick is to load more paint on the brush than you think you will need.
 Pulling all the hairs together by brushing both sides of the brush in the paint on the pallet, pulling backwards and turning over to collect the paint and flatten it.
-This will pull all the bristles together to form a more uniform brush tip, with no loose hairs sticking out, a nice flat sharp edge is what we're looking for.
+This will pull all the bristles together to form a more uniform brush tip, with no loose hairs sticking out.

 The top edge will form a V shape